 Language specifications may categorize the behaviour of a language construct as undefined rather than as a semantic violation (that is, an erroneous use of the language) because of the potentially high implementation cost of detecting and diagnosing all occurrences of it.
 In this case no specific behaviour is required and the translator or runtime system is at liberty to do anything it pleases (which may include issuing a diagnostic).

 The behaviour of a program built from successfully translated source code containing a construct having undefined behaviour is not predictable.
 For example, in some languages the value of a variable is undefined before it is initialized.

+The execution of code that has unspecified behavior can result in any possible behavior, up to and including arbitrary code execution.

 6.56.4 Applicable language characteristics